Purdue-CS193/homework-0-ydayal5/index.md

 # Yash Dayal's First CS193 Homework

 ## My Favorite things about CS193
--I made some really cool friends already
+- I made some really cool friends already
--The TAs are cool
+- The TAs are cool
--NO EXAMS
+- NO EXAMS

 ```markdown
 Some formatting tools that I didn't want to forget: